MTG/freesound/_docs/api/source/resources.rst

   GET /apiv2/sounds/<sound_id>/analysis/

 This resource allows the retrieval of analysis information (content-based descriptors) of a sound.
-Although content-based descriptors can also be retrieved using the ``descriptors`` request parameter in any API resource that returns sound lists or with the Sound Instance resource, using the Sound Analysis resource you can retrieve **all sound descriptors** at once.
+Although content-based descriptors can also be retrieved using the ``descriptors`` request parameter in any API resource that returns sound lists or with the :ref:`sound-sound` resource, using the Sound Analysis resource you can retrieve **all sound descriptors** at once.